sdetweil/SampleModule/README.md

    module:"SampleModule",
    position:"middle_center",
    config:{
-      message:"some message to be displayed by this module, this is optional as the module provides a default" }
+      message:"some message to be displayed by this module, this is optional as the module provides a default message" }
 }
 ```